"It's great for bikes, though."

 Children rang the free, just-installed bells on their bikes as they rode past walkers.

-Steep sections of the trail forced some riders to walk, and Barbara Wachtendorf of New Hope said she had to use "all the gears on my bike."
+Steep sections of the trail forced some riders to walk, while Barbara Wachtendorf of New Hope said she had to use "all the gears on my bike."

 For David Gray of Doylestown, the ride "got a little scary on the way down."

-He was riding a replica Hobby Horse bicycle, circa 1819, and portraying its designer, Denis Johnson, sporting a three-piece suit, bow tie, top hat, and bushy mustache.
+Gray was riding a replica Hobby Horse bicycle, circa 1819, and portraying its designer, Denis Johnson, sporting a three-piece suit, bow tie, top hat and bushy moustache.